Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Regular Expression Match
 ----------------------------

-Searches an input string for all occurrences of a regular expression and returns all the matches with the help of Microsoft Flow.
+Searches an input string for all occurrences of a regular expression and returns all the matches with the help of Power Automate (Microsoft Flow).
 We would recommend you to use `Regex Hero tool <http://regexhero.net/>`_ to test your expressions.
 It supports the same syntax as actions.

 You can find more examples in `this article <../how-tos/documents/use-regex-match-to-extract-values.html>`_.